pasinduweb/pasinduweb/README.md

 <br clear="both">

-<p align="center">Unleashing creativity through code, I am a hobbyist programmer with a knack for E-commerce and IT.
+<p align="left">Unleashing creativity through code, I am a hobbyist programmer with a knack for E-commerce and IT.
 Sharing knowledge and I breathe life into pixels.<br>Welcome to my GitHub profile, where passion meets innovation in every line of code. pasindu web | pasinduweb</p>

 ###